I want you to make your own mincemeat

 I am on a mission – to introduce you to a great tasting, moist, spicy delicious Christmas produce.
 I need a little work on your behalf.
 It’s takes so little preparation, and it is so worth it!
 And if you are inspired, why not make our Christmas cake too?

-Leave to soak for a couple of hours.
+- Leave to soak for a couple of hours or preferably overnight.

 * Suet is a particularly British thing.
 If you can’t find it you will need some shredded beef fat.